STEVE INSKEEP, Host:

-Ms. AUTUMN HANNA (Taxpayers for Common Sense): In the 1970s, we had high oil prices and the government responded by doing a push for the synthetic fuels industry, and they put $15 billion out there into this industry.
+AUTUMN HANNA: In the 1970s, we had high oil prices and the government responded by doing a push for the synthetic fuels industry, and they put $15 billion out there into this industry.
 And what happened is oil prices dropped and taxpayers lost billions of dollars.

 SCHALCH: Environmentalists complain that making and burning fuel from coal generates twice as much of the greenhouse gas carbon dioxide as gasoline.
 Elizabeth Martin-Perera is a climate policy specialist with the Natural Resources Defense Council.

-Ms. ELIZABETH MARTIN-PERERA (Natural Resources Defense Council): Basically what it would mean in terms of impact on the climate is that if you're putting liquid coal into a compact car, a more efficient car like a hybrid, it would be the equivalent of turning that vehicle in to a large SUV or a Hummer.
+ELIZABETH MARTIN: Basically what it would mean in terms of impact on the climate is that if you're putting liquid coal into a compact car, a more efficient car like a hybrid, it would be the equivalent of turning that vehicle in to a large SUV or a Hummer.

 SCHALCH: Water is another worry.
 Montana conservationist John Smiley says a coal-to-liquid plant could require up to 15 gallons of water for every gallon of fuel it makes.

 JOHN SMILEY: At that ratio, a plant of just 22,000 barrels a day - a very small plant - would use half as much water as the city of Billings, which is a city of 100,000 people.